ndauten/tasksontime/philosophy.md

 - Methods
 - Tools

+### Important Things

+- It's important to me to be able to *get and see credit* for effort: tasks checked, points awarded, time tracked, etc.

 ## Topics Brainstorm

 - Influences:
   - GTD
   - Pomodoro
   - First things First
+  - Points system
+  - String of Pearls

 Possible outlines for this document: (could make this a separate file)
   - Timeline based: go through the years